 There are some commercially available fish foods designed for bottom dwellers in a fish aquarium.
 They have some common characteristics.
 A. They sink rather quickly after you put them in the water.
 B. They are too big for most fish to swallow them whole in one bite.

-Some of the best bottom feeders fish food are
+Some of the best bottom feeders fish food is

 1. Omega One shrimp pellets